streamreasoning/streamreasoning.github.io/_news/2021-jws-cfp.md

 Submission of your manuscript is welcome provided that it, or any translation of it, has not been copyrighted or published and is not being submitted for publication elsewhere.

-Manuscripts should be prepared for publication in accordance with instructions given in the [JWS guide for authors](http://www.elsevier.com/journals/journal-of-web-semantics/1570-8268/guide-for-authors).
+Manuscripts should be prepared for publication in accordance with instructions given in the [JWS guide for authors](http://www.elsevier.com/journals/journal-of-web-semantics/1570-8268/guide-for-authors) and use the two column variant of the style.
 The submission and review process will be carried out using Elsevier's Web-based [EM system](https://www.editorialmanager.com/JOWS/default.aspx).
 Please state the name of the SI in your cover letter and, at the time of submission, please select “**VSI:SR**” when reaching the Article Type selection.

 Upon acceptance of an article, the author(s) will be asked to transfer copyright of the article to the publisher.
 This transfer will ensure the widest possible dissemination of information.
 Elsevier's liberal [preprint policy](https://www.elsevier.com/authors/journal-authors/submit-your-paper/sharing-and-promoting-your-article) permits authors and their institutions to host preprints on their web sites.
 Preprints of the articles will be made freely accessible via [JWS First Look](https://papers.ssrn.com/sol3/JELJOUR_Results.cfm?form_name=journalbrowse&journal_id=3169691).
 Final copies of accepted publications will appear in print and at Elsevier's archival online server.